Toward a Unified Understanding of the Dense Matter Equation of State: Methods to Extract the Supra-Saturation Nuclear Matter EOS

+Notably, both definitions of $E_{\mathrm{sym}}(n_B)$ agree well around nuclear saturation density ($n_{\rm{sat}}$) \cite{Guven:2026fjb,Reed:2021nqk}, but deviate at larger densities.
+A detailed review on high-density nuclear symmetry energy is also planned to be published in this special issue and addresses this aspect in detail ~\cite{Li:2025xio}.

-The EOS encapsulates the behaviour of strongly interacting matter under varying state parameters, such as pressure, density, and temperature, thus giving insight into the phase structure and degrees of freedom of dense nuclear matter.
-Quantitatively, the EOS is inferred from the experimental study of the emergent observable macroscopic properties that are sensitive to the underlying dynamics and require precise theoretical modelling for interpretation.
+Both the symmetric and isospin-dependent components of the EOS can be inferred from the experimental study of the emergent observable macroscopic properties that are sensitive to the underlying dynamics and require precise theoretical modelling for interpretation.
 The various information sources are based on different physical processes, and thus are sensitive to the EOS at different densities (see Fig.~\ref{fig:eos_ns_obs}).
-This section discusses the two complementary methods to extract nuclear matter EOS at supranuclear densities and reviews their current status: Sec.~\ref{subsec:methods_hic} describes relativistic heavy-ion collisions, which probe hot and dense matter under controlled laboratory conditions (green band in Fig.~\ref{fig:eos_ns_obs}; $\approx1-5n_{0}$); and Sec.~\ref{subsec:methods_mma} describes multi-messenger astrophysical observations of neutron stars and their mergers (purple, pink, and orange bands in Fig.~\ref{fig:eos_ns_obs}; $\approx2-10n_{0}$).
+This section discusses the two complementary methods to extract nuclear matter EOS at supranuclear densities and reviews their current status: Sect.~\ref{subsec:methods_hic} describes relativistic heavy-ion collisions, which probe hot and dense matter under controlled laboratory conditions (green band in Fig.~\ref{fig:eos_ns_obs}; $\approx1-5n_{0}$); and Sect.~\ref{subsec:methods_mma} describes multi-messenger astrophysical observations of neutron stars and their mergers (purple, pink, and orange bands in Fig.~\ref{fig:eos_ns_obs}; $\approx2-10n_{0}$).